Dealing with Refunds in SaaS Accounting

-If you have sufficient resources to offset the negative cash flow implications of a refund, do it.
+If you have sufficient resources to offset a refund’s negative cash flow implications, do it.
 However, always keep your cancellation rate low by targeting the right customers and improving the product.

-As a SaaS entrepreneur, you cannot afford unhappy customers and a bad reputation for frequent refunds in the market.
+As a SaaS entrepreneur, you cannot afford unhappy customers and a bad reputation for frequent refunds.

 If you cannot afford refunds’ negative cash flow implications, we strongly recommend you bill your customers quarterly.
 Eventually, your company’s bottom line won’t hurt.

-To remain profitable and prevent your SaaS Company from insolvency, keep your refunds at the bare minimum.
-Refunds should be deemed as the red flag.
-Make sure to resolve all your customers’ problems as quickly as possible before they become exhausted and start asking for a refund.
+Keep your refunds at the bare minimum to remain profitable and prevent your SaaS Company from insolvency.
+Refunds should be deemed as a red flag.
+Make sure to resolve all your customers’ problems as quickly as possible before they become exhausted and ask for a refund.

 A Win-Win Situation

 As discussed earlier, go with quarterly billing to mitigate the potential threat of negative cash flow due to rare refunds.

 Even though annual pre-paid billing is a good option for a company’s balance sheet and cash flow, quarterly payment is better and safer.